 The company's balance sheet is not levered and cash balances are held on overnight or short term deposit.
-Given this, and the historically low level of interest rates at present, the company has assessed that no capital charge is required.
+Given this, and the historically low level of interest rates at present, we expect that the interest rate may increase, therefore, the additional capital requirements for interest rate is the 100% of Finance charges related to any potential loan from local bank.